tajakobsen/unxml/README.md

  1. Creates the instance of `Parsing`, but with XML-namespaces.
  2. Creates a `dateParser` that will parse dates with the format `yyyy-MM-dd`.
+ 3. Uses the preconfigured namespace `a` to do selections.
- 3. The xpath selects on an attribute in the xml
+ 4. The xpath selects on an attribute in the xml
- 4. Use the preconfigured namespace `app` to select the email.
+ 5. Use the preconfigured namespace `app` to select the email.
- 5. We do a xpath selection on a wildcard, to create an array.
+ 6. We do a xpath selection on a wildcard, to create an array.
 The `String` contents of the nodes are parsed into `Integers`.

 #### Return Json object